elastic/kibana/docs/development/plugins/data/public/kibana-plugin-plugins-data-public.indexpattern.type.md

 ## IndexPattern.type property

-type is used to identify rollup index patterns
+Type is used to identify rollup index patterns

 <b>Signature:</b>